-Professor Chapman’s research specialty is Experimental High Energy Physics.
+Professor Chapman's research specialty is Experimental High Energy Physics.
 In recent years, research results in this field have led to increased confidence in the Standard Model of weak, electromagnetic, and strong interactions.
-Currently, the experimental challenges are split between further refinements of the parameters of the model and searches for phenomenon not described by the model.
+Currently, the experimental challenges are split between further refinements of the parameters of the model and searchers for phenomenon not described by the model.

 Data Flow Simulations through the ATLAS Muon Front-End Electronics, (J. Chapman, et. al.), Proceedings of the Fifth Workshop on Electronics for LHC Experiments, Snowmass, CO (1999).

 Measurement of the tt Production Cross Section in pp Collisions at sqrt (s)=1.8 TeV, (The CDF Collaboration), Phys.
 Rev. Lett.
 80, 2773, (1998).

 Measurement of the Top Quark Mass, (The CDF Collaboration), Phys.
 Rev. Lett.
 80, 2767, (1998).